 Customer Records and SCIS

-Customer records entered in NetSuite are automatically available in SuiteCommerce InStore (SCIS).
-Customer records can be created, modified, and viewed in either NetSuite or SCIS.
-The status field on customer records created in SCIS is automatically set to CUSTOMER-Closed Won.
+Customer records you create in NetSuite are automatically available in SuiteCommerce InStore (SCIS).
+You can create, edit, and view customer records in either NetSuite or SCIS.
+When you create a customer record in SCIS, the status field is automatically set to CUSTOMER-Closed Won.

 When configuring customer records, consider the following settings: